 Architect: Hubert Chesneau, Robert von Hagge

 Architect: Jim Fazio, David Mezzacane

 Architects: Robert Trent Jones Sr.

-Organizers of the 2018 Ryder Cup at the Albatros Course at Le Golf National outside Paris hope the event grows the game across France.
-Jason Scott Deegan/Golf Advisor
+The Albatros Course at Le Golf National outside Paris promises to be a dramatic setting for the 2018 Ryder Cup Jason Scott Deegan/Golf Advisor

 The Straits course at Whistling Straits will host the 2020 Ryder Cup.
 Getty Images

 Marco Simone will host Italy's first Ryder Cup in 2022.
 Courtesy photo